harrisjose/ember-waypoint/README.md

 ### Props

-* rootElement - The element that is used as the viewport for checking visiblity.
+* **rootElement** - The element that is used as the viewport for checking visiblity.
 Defaults to the browser viewport if not specified.
-* threshold - Either a single number or an array of numbers which indicate at what percentage of the target's visibility the observer's callback should be executed.
+* **threshold** - Either a single number or an array of numbers which indicate at what percentage of the target's visibility the observer's callback should be executed.
 Interpolates to the threshold property in the Intersection Observer API.
-* offsets - Margin around the root.
+* **offsets** - Margin around the root.
 Can have values similar to the CSS margin property, e.g. "10px 20px 30px 40px" (top, right, bottom, left).
+Interpolates to the rootMargin property in the Intersection Observer API.

 License
 ------------------------------------------------------------------------------